 Moreover, in order to support the duties of the Audit and Supervisory Committee, the Audit and Supervisory Committee's Office has been set up with its own dedicated staff of six to facilitate the work carried out by the Audit and Supervisory Committee.
 The Audit and Supervisory Committee primarily monitors the execution of duties of directors, the appropriateness of business reports, etc., adequacy of audits by the accounting auditor, and the effectiveness of internal control systems.
 The results of this monitoring and verification are provided to the Company's shareholders via audit reports.
-In fiscal 2019, the Audit and Supervisory Committee took action on designated "priority points," namely those measures planned in the 2018 Medium-Term Business Plan that are deemed to require the Committee's attention as well as the status of response to individual matters that have substantial impact on management.
+In fiscal 2020, the Audit and Supervisory Committee took action on designated priorities to lay the groundwork for the 2021 MTBP, including progress on matters deemed to require the Committee's oversight and responses to specific operationally impactful events.